kemoycampbell/bolzen/README.md

 OR any other pattern you choose.
 You will notice that there are no "View" folder within both structures shown above.
 This is because all views goes in the template folder which you can structure as you see fit.

+# Creating a simple website / web application (NO Database)
 Before we make our project complicate with database and all fancy stuff, let us create a simple project.
 First let us create a home page template called index.php.
 All template must end with .php.
 If all is well, you should have a structure similar to below